abelgvidal/exercises/python/checkout/README.md

 `make coverage`

 If you don't use docker, you'll have to install Python >=3.6.1 and create a virtual enviroment `pip install -r requirements` before running Checkout module.

+## How to extend

+This app has been designed so you can easily extend new price functions if new types of discounts are asked.
+Just follow the instruccions in the docstring of module `rules`.